Joseph M. Juran

 Joseph Moses Juran (December 24, 1904 – February 28, 2008) was a Romanian-born American engineer, management consultant and author.
 He was an advocate for quality and quality management and wrote several books on the topics.
+During World War II, he served as Assistant Administrator of the Lend-Lease Administration.
 He was the brother of Academy Award winner Nathan Juran.

 Early life

 Juran was born in Brăila, Kingdom of Romania, one of six children born to Gitel and Jakob Juran; they later lived in Gura Humorului.
 His family was Jewish and as part of the Jewish community in Romania, were subjected to oppression by the authorities and their Romanian gentile neighbors.
 Escaping antisemitism, his father emigrated to the United States in 1909 with the rest of the family following in 1912.
 The Juran family settled in Minneapolis, Minnesota.
 In deciding to leave Romania the family avoided becoming victims of The Holocaust, as most of the Jews of Gura Humorului were detained and transported to Nazi concentration camps.

 Juran had three sisters and two brothers.
 Rebecca (Betty), Charlotte and Minerva, who earned a doctoral degree and had a career in education, film and art director Nathan Juran and Rudolph (Rudy) the founder of a municipal bond company.

 He attended Minneapolis South High School where he excelled, especially in mathematics.
 He graduated from high school in 1920.
 He was a chess champion at an early age, and later was dominant in chess at Western Electric.
 He graduated from the University of Minnesota with a bachelor's degree in electrical engineering.

 In 1924, Juran joined Western Electric's Hawthorne Works where his first job was troubleshooting in the Complaint Department.
 In 1925, Bell Labs proposed that Hawthorne Works personnel be trained in its newly developed statistical sampling and control chart techniques.
 Juran was chosen to join the Inspection Statistical Department, a small group of engineers charged with applying and disseminating Bell Labs' statistical quality control innovations.
 This visible position in the company accelerated Juran's career.